CIMR-Algos/SeaIceConcentration_ATBD/book/definitions.md

     cover relevant for Numerical Weather Prediction and Marine Forecasting services.
 Led by Météo-France and part of the distributed ground segment of EUMETSAT.

+Open Water
+    In this context, ocean surface with no sea ice (0% SIC).

 Sea Ice Concentration
     The Sea Ice Concentration is the fraction of the sea surface covered by sea ice.
 It is a measure of the amount of sea ice in a given area.
 It is usually expressed as a percentage.
     The latency requirement for the nominal CIMR Level-2 SIC product is {term}`Near Real Time 3H`.